Hans-Joachim Marseille: Biographies

-Several biographies of Hans-Joachim Marseille have described his disdain for authority and for the National Socialist movement in general.
+Several biographies of Hans-Joachim Marseille have described his disdain for authority and for the National Socialist (Nazi) movement in general.
 Some biographers, such as Colin Heaton, describe him as "openly anti-Nazi".
 When Marseille first met Hitler in 1942, he did not form a positive impression.
 After returning to Africa, Eduard Neumann recalled, "After his first visit with Hitler, Marseille returned and said that he thought 'the Führer was a rather odd sort'."
 On the visit, Marseille also said some unflattering things about Hitler and the Nazi Party.
 Several senior officers, which included Adolf Galland and Nicolaus von Below, overheard his remarks during one of the award ceremonies.
 Von Below asked Marseille whether he would join the Nazi Party and Marseille responded, within earshot of others, "that if he saw a party worth joining, he would consider it, but there would have to be plenty of attractive women in it."
 The remarks visibly upset Hitler, who was left "puzzled" by Marseille's behaviour.

-At the home of Willy Messerschmitt, industrialist and designer of the Messerschmitt Bf 109 fighter, Marseille played American Jazz on Messerschmitt's piano in front of Adolf Hitler, party chairman Martin Bormann, Hitler's deputy and Commander-in-Chief of the Luftwaffe, Hermann Göring, head of the SS, Heinrich Himmler and Reich Minister of Propaganda Joseph Goebbels.
+At the home of Willy Messerschmitt, industrialist and designer of the Messerschmitt Bf 109 fighter, Marseille played American Jazz on Messerschmitt's piano in front of Adolf Hitler, party chairman Martin Bormann, Hitler's deputy and Commander-in-Chief of the Luftwaffe Hermann Göring, head of the SS Heinrich Himmler and Reich Minister of Propaganda Joseph Goebbels.
 Hitler allegedly left the room.
 Magda Goebbels found the prank amusing and Artur Axmann recalled how his "blood froze" when he heard this "Ragtime" music being played in front of the Führer.

 Later that month Marseille was invited to another party function, despite his earlier stunt.
 Obergruppenführer Karl Wolff, of Personal Staff Reichsführer-SS, confirmed that during his visit Marseille overheard a conversation which mentioned crimes against the Jews and other people.
 He stated:

 Globocnik and I were talking about Operation Reinhard, which was in full effect following Heydrich's murder, and also the construction of Sobibor and Treblinka.
 I know I asked him about Höss, who was also standing there and had been summoned by Himmler regarding logistics or something regarding the new camp (Auschwitz).
 Then Globocnik mentioned to me and Kaltenbrunner that Lidice had been cleared, and all the Jews and Czechs had been dealt with.
 I noticed that this young pilot, who I later learned was Marseille, must have overheard, and I debated whether I should go over and say something to him.
 I decided against it.